-- 1. Successfully meet all course objectives as evidenced by: - o Minimum theory grade equivalent of a "C" in each nursing course. - o Passing "Satisfactory" clinical grade in all nursing courses. - o Minimum grade of "C" in all college courses - o Cumulative GPA 2.0 or better in all course work - 2.
-Completion of required eight (8) community volunteer service hours - 3.
-Successfully meet all financial responsibilities to West Penn Hospital School of Nursing. - 4.
+- 1. Successfully meet all course objectives as evidenced by: - Minimum theory grade equivalent of a "C" in each nursing course. - Passing "Satisfactory" clinical grade in all nursing courses. - Minimum grade of "C" in all college courses - Cumulative GPA 2.0 or better in all course work - 2.
+Successfully complete all required Assessment Technologies Institute (ATI) end of program requirements - 3.
+Completion of required eight (8) community volunteer service hours - 4.
+Successfully meet all financial responsibilities to Western Pennsylvania Hospital School of Nursing. - 5.
 Successfully complete exit counseling required for federal financial aid.